-An appeal with the Grade Examination Application Form for a change of grade must be initiated by the student and must first be approved by the instructor and the Academic Dean.
-The instructor must also submit the Grade Change Form to be approved by the Academic Dean before it can be accepted by the Registrar's Office.
+An appeal with the Grade Examination Application form for a change of grade must be initiated by the student and must first be approved by the instructor and the Academic Dean.
+The instructor must also submit the Grade Change form to be approved by the Academic Dean before it can be accepted by the Student Office.
 An appeal for a change of grade must be initiated as soon as possible, within two trimesters following the trimester that the incorrect grade was assigned, in order to insure that proper documentation is available.
+The grade will not change until the conclusion of the appeal process is finished.
+When new grade is issued, old grade will be removed.
+Only new grade will count toward GPA calculation.